What Happens When a Canon R5 Gets Submerged? A Personal Experience

 I used a Canon 11-24 F4.0 L lens at 11mm.

-To get this shot I am flat on my back with my tripod perhaps 1 foot off the ground.
+To get this shot I was flat on my back with my tripod perhaps 1 foot off the ground.
 I was halfway between those two trees with the camera pointed straight up.

 Leveling the camera a foot off the ground and squaring it perfectly between the trees is what makes the shot work.